ctfs/write-ups-tools/README.md

 * Tell git to ignore all files that are bigger than 10MBytes with `cd example-ctf-2015; find . -size +10M >> .gitignore`
 * Edit each `README.md` to fill in missing information (e.g. Authors, references and solves)
 * Move the CTF directory to the `write-ups-$YEAR` repo, making sure that it does not already exist, and make a pull request

+Use `getscores.py` to generate the scoreboard for a CTF by providing a ctftime link.